code-by-azeem/TP/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Mohib License - see the LICENSE file for details.

 ## 🤝 Contributing